-- Be sure to review the FAQ ("Frequently Asked Questions") at the bottom of this page, to find answers to common questions.
+Be sure to review the FAQ ("Frequently Asked Questions") at the bottom of this page, to find answers to common questions.

 Families new to the National School Lunch Program will need to have their applications submitted and approved before the subsidy will apply, until that time, full charges will apply.
 For families that received benefits for the previous school year, subsidized meal benefits will carry-over for 30 school-days into the new academic year.
-A new application must be submitted and approved prior to that 30th day to avoid full-price charges on your students account.
+A new application must be submitted and approved prior to that 30th day to avoid full-price charges on your student's account.
 Parents/guardians will be responsible for any accrued fees.

 Free and Reduced Program-Frequently Asked Questions

 My Shoreline School District student was free/reduced last school year.
 Do I need to fill out another application?
 Yes.
 A new application must be submitted each school year unless you have already received notification that your student was directly certified for free meals.

-I’ve had a reduction of pay.
+I’ve had a reduction in pay.
 Can I reapply to reflect my new income?
 Yes.
 If your circumstances change at any time during the school year, please contact us with the new information.
 No need to fill out another application.

 I have students that attend several different Shoreline schools.
 Do I need to fill out a separate application for each student?
 No. Please include all of your students on one application for the entire household.

 I need help filling out the form.
 Who can help me?
-You can contact us here in the Food and Nutrition Services office or get assistance from the Family Advocate or Counselor at your student’s school.
+You can contact us in the Food and Nutrition Services office or get assistance from the Family Advocate or Counselor at your student’s school.

 What is the fastest way to get an application processed?
 Fill out the electronic application on the Food Service tab of your Family Access account.
-Otherwise, you can bring your application to us in the Food Services office (located in the back of Hamlin park).
+Otherwise, you can bring your application to us in the Food Services office (located in the back of Hamlin Park).
 We will process it while you wait.
 Applications that are mailed, faxed, emailed or dropped off at school are processed in the order they are received in this office.